wfarz001/FNO_Parametric_PDE_Tumor-Growth-Prediction/README.md

 # FNO_Parametric_PDE_Tumor-Growth-Prediction
 Developed experiments on reaction-diffusion PDE for tumor growth model.
 The proposed framework will apply FNO on the initial tumor density map to predict final tumor growth.

-Partial differential equation (PDE) of reactiondiffusion type is applied to model the tumor growth, which describes the spatial distribution of tumor cell density and tumor behavior: proliferation and infiltration.
+Partial differential equation (PDE) of reaction-diffusion type is applied to model the tumor growth, which describes the spatial distribution of tumor cell density and tumor behavior: proliferation and infiltration.
 Traditional PDE solver such as finite element methods (FEM) and finite difference methods (FDM) rely on discretizing the space into a very fine mesh which can be slow and inefficient.
 The neural operator is mesh-independent, different from the standard deep learning methods such as Convolutional Neural Network (CNN).